Home » Garden » Hydrangea Care Basics for the Beginner

 • Bottom water to thoroughly and keep the plant hydrated but avoid over-saturating the plant so it doesn’t sit in water either.

-If you want to make your own compost to use with your hydrangeas, here is a great compost recipe!
+If you want to make your own compost to use with your hydrangeas, here is a great compost recipe you should use!

 close up of lacecap hydrangea flowers